-The deadline for application is January 17, 2019.
-Grant awards will be announced on Thursday, February 28, 2019 during Shellfish Focus Day, which is the opening day of the Maine Fishermen's Forum.
+The deadline for application is January 19, 2021.
 Grants can only be used to support projects or activities that occur after the grant has been awarded.

 Award Amount

 Grant size will range from \$1,000 to \$20,000.
 We hope to award at least 10 grants, but may have to decline some requests based on available funds.
 Proposals for planning grants (max. \$5,000) will also be considered.